 - Resources: Decisions about who actually receives the resources provided by a wide variety of agencies are made by people.
 If the people making those decisions think an individual deserves help, the likelihood of help being provided significantly increases.
 Therefore, it is extremely important to foster a deserving image among helping professionals (e.g.: homeless shelter workers, government employees, social workers, etc.).
 Negative rumors spread by community members often get back to resource decision makers with destructive consequences.

-- Housing: Housing is addressed separately and landlords managing properties serving homeless or low income individuals do not follow the same rules or regulations as public assistance.
-If (when) the housing is no longer paid for by government agencies or non-profits, then the prejudices and expectations of regular-market landlords comes into play.
+- Housing: Housing is addressed separately and landlords managing properties serving homeless or low-income individuals do not follow the same rules or regulations as public assistance.
+If (when) the housing is no longer paid for by government agencies or non-profits, then the prejudices and expectations of regular-market landlords come into play.
 A positive reputation will directly affect the apartment seeking process.

 - Police Harassment: All members of the lower class are considered suspect by the police.
 Those deemed ‘deserving’ are given slightly more latitude and respect by police officers.
 It will not stop the watchful-eye placed on all poverty survivors.
 It certainly does not eliminate the possibility of being detained, questioned and arrested for minor offenses including ‘loitering‘ and ‘trespassing,’ which are common excuses for rounding up homeless people and roughly translate into being in the wrong place at the wrong time.
 However, being identified as deserving by the police does increase the possibility of falling below the proverbial radar, which reduces the possibility of being arrested.